 The testimonies of Moon’s first wife, Mrs. Sun-kil Choi, and Pastor Deok-jin Kim who wrote 19 of the church ‘Holy Songs’.
 Published in the Japanese magazine,

 週刊ポスト Shūkan Post “Weekly Post” October 8, 1993

-When I came back to Pusan, Mr. Moon had left for Seoul to escape from his wife (September 17), and Won-pil had fled to Yeongdo, Pusan.
+When I came back to Busan, Mr. Moon had left for Seoul to escape from his wife (September 17), and Won-pil had fled to Yeongdo, Busan.
 Elder Lee Bong-oon bought a humble house in Daeji Park and opened a church there.
 The church in Sujung-dong was already occupied by others.
 I had nowhere to stay, so that night I stayed in a guest house.

 The following day I left for Seoul.
 I found Mr. Moon in Chungjin-dong and he welcomed me.
 I told him about the money we had made from the rope contract.
 The people staying there with Mr. Moon were all women.

 The next day I went to Busan to visit the Bureau and get the [delivery] verification slip.
 I returned to Seoul arriving at noon on the following day.
 I went directly to the Chungjin house.
 Mr. Moon and his members had all gone.
 Only Choi Sun-kil was there.
 She was packing up all the household items in order to get rid of them.
 Among the items she was going to sell were Mr. Moon’s Bible and his manuscripts.
 I begged her to give them to me, which she did.
 If I had not taken them, it would have been very difficult for Mr. Moon to publish his books later on.